Canon 1100D vs Nikon D1

 Studio photographers will appreciate that the Nikon D1 (unlike the 1100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1100D and the D1 have been discontinued, but can regularly be found used on eBay.
 The D1 was replaced by the Nikon D1X, while the 1100D was followed by the Canon 1200D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1100D vs Nikon D1